 - If your cat isn’t prone to gaining weight, consider leaving dry food out for her all the time so she never has to feel hungry.
 If you feed a high-fiber diet food, your cat can feel full without taking in too many calories.
 Check with your veterinarian before trying this.

 - If your cat is meowing to get you to let her inside/outside, consider installing a cat door so you don’t have to serve as her butler.
 The ASPCA recommends that cats be kept exclusively indoors to protect them from danger and disease.
 If you have a cat who’s accustomed to going outside and you want to keep her in, she’s likely to go through a period of meowing at doors and windows.
 There’s no easy way to get through this, but as long as she never gets outside again, she will eventually adjust to her life indoors and stop meowing so much.
-Please read our article on Enriching Your Cat’s Life so you can keep her happy by enriching her indoor world.
 Another option is to build an outdoor cat enclosure so she can spend time outside but remain safe.
-Our article, Preventing Your Cat from Getting Outside , has more information on this subject.

 - If your female cat isn’t spayed and she periodically meows excessively, she may be in heat at those times.
-Female cats in heat typically become increasingly affectionate, rub against you more, purr, roll around on the floor--and meow a lot.
-This lasts 4 to10 days.
+Female cats in heat typically become increasingly affectionate, rub against you more, purr, roll around on the floor—and meow a lot.
+This lasts four to ten days.
 An unspayed female cat who isn’t bred by (doesn’t have sex with) a male cat will continue to come into heat every 18 to 24 days throughout the breeding season (roughly February through September in the Northern Hemisphere).
 Indoor cats may continue to come into heat all year round.
 The best way to reduce excessive meowing caused by the heat cycle is to have your cat spayed.

 - If your male cat isn’t neutered and he periodically meows excessively, he may be hearing or smelling a female cat in heat.
 He is likely to pace and meow relentlessly throughout the time the female stays in heat.
 Unless you can completely prevent him from being able to detect females in heat, the best way to reduce excessive meowing in an intact male cat is to have him neutered.